- Most commonly used to treat High Blood Pressure

-Losartan is most commonly used to treat high blood pressure (HBP) and any conditions related to the effects of HBP.
-Losartan can also help to treat other serious illnesses, including heart failure, kidney disease, strokes and heart attacks when used regularly.
+Angiotensin Receptor Blockers (ARBs) formally known as angiotensin II receptor antagonists are most used to treat high blood pressure (HBP) and any conditions related to the effects of HBP.
+Losartan can also help to treat and prevent other serious illnesses, including heart failure, kidney disease, strokes and heart attacks when used regularly.

 Who can take Losartan?